nlohmann/json/README.md

 std::cout << j;
 ```

-These operators work for any subclases of `std::istream` or `std::ostream`.
+These operators work for any subclasses of `std::istream` or `std::ostream`.

 ### STL-like access